 The Good Place has come to an end, bringing home 6 Emmy nominations for its fourth and last season.
-Before we part, let’s have a look at the show’s most iconic bits.
+Here are 5 iconic things from the show.

 It’s wrap-up time for Netflix’s original comedy The Good Place.
 With its fourth season, Michael Schur’s series draws to a close and brings home 6 Emmy nominations.
 Before finally saying goodbye, let’s cast a glance at a couple of iconic things from the show we’ll be highly unlikely to forget.
 Welcome to the good place.
 Everything is fine.

 “There’s something so human about taking something great and ruining it a little so you can have more of it”.
 Michael (Ted Danson)’s line has already gone down in history as the perfect summary for the spirit in which The Good Place was created.
 In other words, the Good Place is a supremely mediocre place meant to be home to mediocre souls and offer them mediocre pleasures.
 If you are the number one advocate for frozen yogurt and rejoice in its crowd-pleasing taste, it’s fine.
 The good place is the perfect neighbourhood for you.
 Just don’t complain when you’ll be craving for ice cream and there will nothing more than artificially-flavoured dietary surrogate at a spoon’s reach.